 INTRODUCTION

-When assessing the risk that environmental radiation exposure poses to humans, attention has been focused on the distribution and concentration levels of naturally occurring radionuclides in our surroundings [1].
+Most often, assessing the risk that environmental radiation exposure poses to humans, attention has been focused on the distribution and concentration levels of naturally occurring radionuclides in our surroundings [1].
 This is because natural radiation accounts for the major contribution of external radiation dose to the world population [2].
 The chance of being exposed to radiation from natural radionuclide contamination in construction materials, both internally and externally, is very high [3-4].
-It is observed that building materials used for constructing houses, such as concrete, brick, sand, marble, granite, portland cement, gypsum, etc., mainly contaminated with natural radionuclides such as Uranium (238U) and Thorium (232Th), their decay radionuclide series, and radioactive Potassium (40K) [5].
+It is observed that building materials used for constructing houses, such as concrete, brick, sand, marble, granite, portland cement, gypsum, etc., are mainly contaminated with natural radionuclides such as Uranium (238U) and Thorium (232Th), their decay radionuclide series, and radioactive Potassium (40K) [5].
 The largest radiation exposure for the general population as well as occupational workers comes from radon, thoron, and their decaying radioisotopes [6].
 These two noble gases are present in the ambient air and in the indoor atmosphere [7].
 These gases are expected to be more concentrated indoors than outdoors.
 Radon and thoron radioactive gases found in nature are considered the primary risk factor of lung cancer for non-smokers and the second most common cause of this cancer in smokers [8].
 Li et al [9] have reported that the risk of lung cancer is significantly associated with residential radon exposure.
 The high levels of 226Ra and 232Th in the environment are mainly linked to radon and thoron exhalation.
 The natural radioactivity contaminants in a building material or soil samples are usually assessed from 226Ra, 232Th and 40K content.
 The indoor average annual effective dose of the world-wide due to natural gamma radiation from building materials is estimated to be about 0.4 mSvy-1 [10].
 Research conducted on construction materials including granite and phosphogypsum revealed an enhancement of indoor absorbed dose rate up to five times greater than the dose criterion [11], whereas building materials collected from Yan’an, China, may be utilized safely as construction materials [12].

 The study area includes Kackching, Thoubal and Churchandpur districts of Manipur, India.
-This Kakching district has an area of 190 sqkm and a total population of 135,481, Thoubal district is having an area of 324 sqkm with a total population of 286,687 and Churchandpur is having an area of 4,750 sqkm with a total population of 274,143 [13].
+This Kakching district has an area of 190 square-kilometre (sqkm) and a total population of 135,481, Thoubal district has an area of 324 sqkm with a total population of 286,687 and Churchandpur is having an area of 4,750 sqkm with a total population of 274,143 [13].
 In this study area, there has been a rapid replacement of the old traditional houses (mainly assam type houses) with Reinforced Cement Concrete (RCC) structures for livelihood, during the last few decades.
 Studies on indoor natural gamma radiation from radioactive contamination in the construction materials of various types of houses, it has been reported that RCC buildings exhibit higher annual effective doses than other houses in this area [14-16].
 Most people spend their maximum time in indoor (about 80%), hence, the concentration of radionuclides in building materials is crucial for determining population exposure.
 Thus, it is important to monitor and regulate the radioactivity levels in building materials to ensure the safety of residents and workers in the area.
 By conducting regular assessments, authorities can make informed decisions to mitigate any potential health hazards associated with exposure to radioactive contaminants.

 MATERIALS AND METHODS